EsriCanada/TechTrek_Idol_2014/Movers_and_Shakers/README.md

 2. Based on the dissemination area of the selected postal code, the application returns a social profile or social cluster (the  demographic and behavioral characteristics of an area) for that neighbourhood.
 3. Users select the destination city of their choice, specifying the area (a distance limit from that city) in which to search.
 4. The application returns a number of neighbourhoods that match either the specific social profile or the social cluster of the initial neighbourhood users selected.
-5. Users have the option to display either set of real estate listings: those that fall within the areas of matching social profile or matching social cluster.
+5. Users have the option to display real estate listings that fall within or near the areas that match their chosen social cluster, or areas characterized by a broader group of similar social clusters.
 6. Users can then browse through the returned listings to select a home that is suitable.

 ----------